In this simple 9 step guide, I’m going to show you how to transfer your blog or website from Wix to WordPress.

-Migrating from Wix to WordPress isn’t a trend that started in 2021, it’s been going on for years.
-While Wix does a good job at advertising their platform on TV and with YouTube ads, WordPress doesn’t do a bit of advertising.
+Migrating from Wix to WordPress isn’t a trend that started in 2021; it’s been going on for years.
+While Wix does a good job advertising its platform on TV and with YouTube ads, WordPress doesn’t do a bit of advertising.

 So what inevitably happens is someone (perhaps you) sees the ad and signs up – only to find the platform severely lacking.

-If that happened, or if you just want to switch from Wix to WordPress, I don’t blame you.
-I don’t know of a single successful blogger who doesn’t use WordPress blogging platform.
+If that happened or you just want to switch from Wix to WordPress, I don’t blame you.
+I don’t know of a single successful blogger who doesn’t use the WordPress blogging platform.

 In fact, WordPress is now used by 30% of all websites.
 Just to reiterate, that’s 30% of all websites on the internet – not just blogs!

 Ready to transfer your blog or website from Wix to WordPress?